oTree-org/oTree/README.md

 You can also download a documentation file for each app, which explains the meaning of the different variable names.
 It is auto-generated from your source code.
 Whatever you specify in a model field's `doc=` argument will show up here.

+## Autogenerated documentation

+Each model field you define can also have a `doc=` argument.
+Any string you add here will be included in the autogenerated documentation file, which can be downloaded through the data export page in the admin.

 ## Debug Info

 Any application can be run so that that debug information is displayed on the bottom of all screens.
 The debug information consists of the ID in group, the group, the player, the participant label, and the session code.
 The session code and participant label are two randomly generated alphanumeric codes uniquely identifying the session and participant.
 The ID in group identies the role of the player (e.g., in a principal-agent game, principals